hornetti/awesome-iot/README.md

 > A curated list of awesome Internet of Things projects and resources.

-Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.
+Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing and [HQarroum](https://github.com/HQarroum/awesome-iot) awesome list.

 ## Table of Contents